dahak-metagenomics/dahak/docs/installing.md

 # Installing Python

-[Snakemake](http://snakemake.readthedocs.io/en/stable/) is a python build tool.
+To run Dahak workflows, we utilize [Snakemake](http://snakemake.readthedocs.io/en/stable/), a Python build tool.
+To use Snakemake, we must first install Python.

 To ensure a universal installation process, we will use [pyenv](https://github.com/pyenv/pyenv) to install the correct versions of Python and Conda.